Fire Goddess CompositeApr 18, 2022

 The pattern stamp tool, set to blend mode, then color dodge, allows us to choose a texture or pattern to stamp the design of your choice.
 Play with adjusting the angles and opacity of your tool for seamless placement.

 Hard brush a solid black layer behind the pattern to add shadow and a soft white brush to add a highlight on top.

 This tutorial is loaded with individuals steps not covered in this blog to artistically blend the lighting, shadows, and color tones for a cohesive final image.

 You may purchase the July 2020 Sneak Peek, Fire Goddess tutorial by itself until July 31st, 2020, and then it returns to the vault until released as a collection in the new year.

-If your passion for advancing your editing skills are ignited, I encourage you to invest in yourself and business with the TLE Premium Membership.
+If your passion for advancing your editing skills is ignited, I encourage you to invest in yourself and your business with the TLE Premium Membership.
 This tutorial and over 350 more on every photography and photoshop subject are waiting for you.